 The program you’ll need to study, the Doctor of Medicine, is a postgraduate program.
 So, while you can apply for provisional entry into this program during Year 12, you’ll have to complete an undergraduate degree before you progress into studying it.
 Getting your provisional application approved will come down to:

-For a UQ Bachelor of Nursing, you need an ATAR of 87.30 or higher.
-You’ll also need to have studied biology, chemistry or physics in Year 12.
+For a UQ Bachelor of Nursing, you'll likely need an ATAR of 84.80 or higher.
+You’ll also need to have studied Biology, Chemistry or Physics in Year 12.

 What ATAR is needed for midwifery?

-The Bachelor of Midwifery is slightly more difficult to get into, requiring an ATAR of 94.50 or higher.
-To enrol in a dual Bachelor of Nursing and Bachelor of Midwifery, you’ll need at least a 96.10 ATAR.
+The Bachelor of Midwifery is slightly more difficult to get into, requiring an ATAR of 95.25 or higher.
+To enrol in a dual Bachelor of Nursing and Bachelor of Midwifery, you’ll likely need at least a 97.00 ATAR.

 The ATAR you need for psychology will depend on the specific program you’d like to study.
-If you’re interested in a Bachelor of Psychological Science (Honours), the ATAR you need to become a psychologist is 90.40 or higher.
-However, if you’re more interested in being a counsellor or therapist, you might also consider the Bachelor of Social Work (Honours) with a minimum ATAR entry of 76.00.
+If you’re interested in a Bachelor of Psychological Science (Honours), the ATAR you'll likely need to become a psychologist is 93.00 or higher.
+However, if you’re more interested in being a counsellor or therapist, you might also consider the Bachelor of Social Work (Honours) with an ATAR entry threshold of 76.00.

 You’ll typically need an ATAR of 86.00 or higher to get into UQ’s Bachelor of Engineering (Honours).
 Some dual degrees including this program may require a higher ATAR, depending on the other degree.
-For example, you’ll want an ATAR of:
+For example, you’ll want an ATAR of 93.00 for a Bachelor of Engineering (Honours) / Mathematics.

 Physiotherapy is one of the most competitive programs at UQ.
-The minimum ATAR required for the UQ Bachelor of Physiotherapy (Honours) in 2021 was 99.05.
-You also need to have completed biology, chemistry or physics in Year 12.
+The minimum ATAR accepted into the UQ Bachelor of Physiotherapy (Honours) in 2022 was 99.30.
+You also need to have completed Biology, Chemistry or Physics in Year 12.

 Programs in this general area with a lower entry threshold include:

-The UQ Bachelor of Business Management typically requires a minimum ATAR of 80.00.
-You’ll also need to have studied a maths subject in Year 12 (general maths, specialist maths or mathematical methods).
+The UQ Bachelor of Business Management typically requires a minimum ATAR of 78.00.
+You’ll also need to have studied a maths subject in Year 12 (General Mathematics, Specialist Mathematics or Mathematical Methods).
 This program is available in a wide range of dual degrees as well – as long as you have the minimum required ATAR for the other program you’d like to pair it with.

 We’ve only skimmed the surface of the undergraduate programs available at UQ.
 If the degree you’d like to study hasn’t been covered, please feel free to find it here and look for the ATAR entry threshold on the relevant program page.
 All the best with getting into your ideal program here at UQ!